Select your course options:

 About the course

-The course focuses on social issues with an international dimension such as humanitarian aid, forced migration, human rights, social justice and social enterprise.
-In addition to gaining theoretical knowledge, you acquire practical skills - such as advocacy, intercultural and group work competence - needed to work effectively with communities and individuals from diverse cultural and social backgrounds, in the UK and abroad.
-The course also exposes you to a variety of case studies and approaches to social welfare and development in various international contexts, including in the Global South.
+This course focuses on social issues with an international dimension such as humanitarian aid, forced migration, human rights, social justice and social enterprise.
+In addition to gaining theoretical knowledge, you develop practical skills – such as advocacy and intercultural competence – so you can work effectively with communities and individuals from diverse cultural and social backgrounds, in the UK and abroad.
+The course also exposes you to innovative approaches to enhancing and decolonising international social welfare and development, with case studies from across the globe.

 Course Leader - Dr Lena S. Opfermann